SymfonyCasts/symfony5/sfcasts/encore-upgrade.md

 ```

 It is, once again, environment configuration going into a main file.
 So let's commit
 that.
-Beautiful!
-And we are *done*!
+And... we're *done*!
 All of our recipes are updated!
 And remember,
 part of the reason we did all of this is because some of those recipes replaced old
 deprecated code with new *shiny* code.
 Hopefully, when we refresh the page, our
 site will not only still *work*, but will have less deprecations.
 On my project,